Quantum feature-map learning with reduced resource overhead: Introduction

-We devise a novel algorithm, Q-FLAIR, to learn quantum feature-maps with the clear design goal of reducing quantum resource overhead.
-We view this reduction as two-fold.
-First, Q-FLAIR conserves hardware resources, such as the number of gates and qubits required to implement the feature-map.
-This controlled usage is achieved by a bottom-up design: starting from an empty ansatz, Q-FLAIR incrementally increases complexity by allocating quantum resources only when required to improve model performance.
-Hence, feature-map circuits remain as shallow as possible, and more qubits are entangled carefully, also respecting possibly restrictive qubit topologies of current devices.
+We devise an algorithm, Q-FLAIR, to learn quantum feature-maps with the clear design goal of reducing quantum resource overhead.
+We view this reduction as two-fold: First, Q-FLAIR conserves hardware resources, such as the number of gates and qubits required to implement the feature-map.
+This controlled usage is achieved by a bottom-up design: Starting from an empty ansatz, Q-FLAIR incrementally increases complexity by allocating quantum resources only when required to improve model performance.
+Hence, feature-map circuits remain as shallow as possible, and qubits are entangled selectively.
+The latter allows to respect restrictive qubit topologies of current devices.
 A key characteristic of Q-FLAIR is that each growth step (iteration) involves the \emph{simultaneous} (and greedy) optimization over three choices: \begin{itemize} \item[\textit{(i)}] quantum gate choice (from a pool of $M$ possibilities), \item[\textit{(ii)}] feature selection (of $d$ features), \item[\textit{(iii)}] weight optimization (with $T_{\rm max}$ loss evaluation bound). \end{itemize} Second, Q-FLAIR reduces the number of circuit evaluations required for the actual feature-map learning process.
 Instead of naively querying the quantum model to determine the feature \textit{(ii)} and weight \textit{(iii)} for every gate candidate, we employ \emph{analytic reconstructions} of the model output as a function of the gate rotation angle.
 While analytic reconstructions have been utilized in fixed-ansatz gradient-free optimization \cite{ostaszewski2021structure,nakanishi2020sequential,parrish_JacobiDiagonalizationAnderson_2019,vidal_CalculusParameterizedQuantum_2018}, and related ideas for adaptive ansätze in quantum simulation, e.g., in selection heuristics \cite{feniou2025greedy,jager_FastGradientfreeOptimization_2025} for ADAPT-VQE \cite{grimsley_AdaptiveVariationalAlgorithm_2019}, Q-FLAIR introduces this paradigm to QML to efficiently address its unique challenge of encoding classical input data.
+Specifically, this additional data dependence must be introduced carefully: A naive adaptation would compromise scalability with a quantum resource overhead in the data dimension $d$, preventing high-dimensional applications.
+Crucially, the fact that Q-FLAIR employs classical reconstructions of local gate effects does not render the resulting quantum circuit efficiently simulable.
+Necessarily, the use of universal gate sets generally rules out efficient exact classical simulation \cite{nielsen_QuantumComputationQuantum_2010}.